kumarlabgit/ESL-PSC/docs/gui-quickstart.md

 1. Download the `.deb` file.
 2. Double-click it and install it with your normal software installer.
 3. Open `ESL-PSC` from your app menu.

+The `.deb` file is for 64-bit Ubuntu, Debian, and closely related Debian-based Linux distributions.
+Other Linux distributions or ARM Linux systems should use the source-install instructions in the main README.

 If you prefer the terminal on Linux, you can also install it with: